Sandra L. Romano, AuD, CCC-A, FAAA

 Throughout the years I have supervised many audiology students.
 It’s a wonderful experience because learning is a two-way street.
 I often get calls from them with questions or they just want to share their successes.
 Students keep me young.

 What’s the best advice you’ve received and how has it helped you?

-“Learn everything you can to be the best at what you are doing.”
-This advice has been my compass to keep me focused on learning.
-The audiology field is continually changing, hearing aid technology is improving and I gain new knowledge daily.
-This challenge of keeping current fuels my curiosity and helps me give my patients an edge.
+“Learn everything you can to be the best at what you are doing,” my mom told me, and this advice has been my compass to keep me focused on learning.
+The audiology field is continually changing, hearing aid technology is improving, and I gain new knowledge daily.
+The challenge of keeping current fuels my curiosity and helps me give my patients an edge.

 What qualities do you think a successful audiologist should have?

 The ability to listen is super important.
 Then take your experience and knowledge to hone in on a solution.

 “The challenge of keeping current fuels my curiosity and helps me give my patients an edge.”